mehulagg/gitlab/doc/ci/yaml/README.md

 For the matched line, the first occurence of `\d+(\.\d+)?` is the code coverage.
 Leading zeros are removed.

+Currently the coverage output in [child pipelines](../parent_child_pipelines.md) will not be recorded.
+Please follow [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/280818) for updates.

 ### `retry`

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/3442) in GitLab 9.5.